 While preparing for your shoot, take your theme into consideration.
 Are you aiming for a romantic, dreamy, or edgy look?
 What kind of clothes will your model wear?
 All of this information will give you a better idea of the backgrounds you should look for.

-If you don’t have any specific ideas in mind, simply look for colours.
+If you don’t have any specific ideas in mind, simply look for colors.
 Oftentimes, the best backgrounds for natural light portraits are simply a combination of beautiful tones.
 You can check out our bokeh tips for some inspiration!

 But If You Can’t Find Anything, Add Interesting Elements Yourself